happythenewsad/yesJS/README.md

 =====

 - panel should only fade in when the *top* of the fade-in element appears in the viewport
+- panel should fade out when content div dissappears down

 Doing
 ===